AntonioND/architectds/readme.rst

   - ``arm9_arm7``: Example of developing custom ARM9 and ARM7 binaries.

-  - ``arm9_nitrofs``: Simple ROM with only a source file for the ARM9, default ARM7, and NitroFS data files.
+  - ``arm9_nitrofs``: Simple ROM with only a source file for the ARM9, default ARM7, and NitroFS data files added to the filesystem by the developer.

   - ``dsp``: Example of loading DSP binaries from memory and NitroFS.